dyrector-io/blog/content/blog/2022-11-08-dyrectorio-at-hacktoberfest-open-source/index.md

 headerAlt: "Blog post header reading: Open-source is the ultimate developer experience lesson."
 ---

 **Helping developers to simply deploy any applications they develop to their desired environment is our core mission.
 It was a no-brainer to participate as a project to the key open-source event of the year when we were able to engage with other developers.
-Hacktoberfest will be helpful for to provide the best developer experience to our users in the long run.**
+Hacktoberfest will be helpful for us to provide the best developer experience to our users in the long run.**

 ---